-People use indole-3-carbinol for conditions such as cancer prevention, systemic lupus erythematosus, tumors inside the respiratory tract, and many other conditions, but there is no good scientific evidence to support these uses.
+People use indole-3-carbinol for cancer prevention, to treat systemic lupus erythematosus (SLE), and for many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

 Insufficient Evidence for

 - Abnormal cells on the surface of the cervix (cervical dysplasia).
 Early research shows that taking indole-3-carbinol by mouth helps treat cervical dysplasia.

 - Nonmelanoma skin cancer.
 Some women develop lesions on the vulva that can lead to skin cancer.
 Early research shows that taking indole-3-carbinol by mouth might reduce the size of these lesions and improve symptoms in some women with this condition.

 - Ovarian cancer.
 Early research shows that taking indole-3-carbinol along with standard chemotherapy and surgery allows women with ovarian cancer to live longer, and increases the time that they stay cancer-free.

 - Small, wart-like growths caused by HPV that usually affect the voice box (recurrent respiratory papillomatosis).
 There is some evidence that long-term use of indole-3-carbinol might reduce the wart-like growths in people with recurrent respiratory papillomatosis.

 - An autoimmune disease that causes widespread swelling (systemic lupus erythematosus or SLE).
 Early research shows that taking indole-3-carbinol by mouth does not improve symptoms of SLE.

 - Preventing breast cancer, colon cancer, and other types of cancer.